Joecstarr/thesis/sections/tabulation/initial_dataset/initial_dataset.md

 ## The First Tangle Datasets

-This chapter will describe the methodology that was used to answer two of the essential questions detailed in @sec-intro-overview.
+This chapter will describe the methodology used to answer two of the essential questions detailed in @sec-intro-overview.

 > "How do I systematically construct rational tangles?", "How do I tell two
 > rational tangles I make apart?", and "How many rational tangles can I write